mouse3/InsightPy/README.md

 A forensic tool which is still in development, specializes in file change detection and other forensic uses.

-### Releases in the 4.0 version:
+### Releases in the 3.0 version:
-1. `tkinter`-based User Interface
+1. Added a new function(`analyze-pcap`). *There is an example of the output in the `example` directory*
+2. User Interface added (made in `kivy`) which needs some fixes.
-2. Optimisation in the libraries and dependencies importations.
+3. Optimisation in the libraries and dependencies importations.
-### Bugs
-1. When `Analyze sniffed` function is used, it prints the `Error: unsupported operand type(s) for +: 'NoneType' and 'str'` error but still working, no it isn't a problem at all.

 ### **Usage**:
 ```
-h                                                          Shows this text messagge
+-h                                                          Shows this text messagge

-ext-changed [directory]                                   Verifies if the extension of a file in a directory was changed
+--ext-changed [directory]                                   Verifies if the extension of a file in a directory was changed

-entropy [file path]                                       Analises the entropy and the redundancy of a file, This may detect some anti-forensic measure
+--entropy [file path]                                       Analises the entropy and the redundancy of a file, This may detect some anti-forensic measure

-lsb [file path]                                           Decode a ocult message of a image
+--lsb [file path]                                           Decode a ocult message of a image

-hash [file path] [hash type]                              Calculates the hash of a specified file, default: MD5
+--hash [file path] [hash type]                              Calculates the hash of a specified file, default: MD5

-strings [directory] [min_length]                          Prints the strings on a file only if the strings are larger than the min_lenght
+--strings [directory] [min_length]                          Prints the strings on a file only if the strings are larger than the min_lenght

-hexdump [file path]                                       Prints the hexdump of a file (the hex information and translated to ASCII utf-8 )
+--hexdump [file path]                                       Prints the hexdump of a file (the hex information and translated to ASCII utf-8 )

-analyze-sniffed [file path] [output file name] [mode]     Prints the connections that have been made based on sniffing a .pcap file and its variants,
+--analyze-sniffed [file path] [output file name] [mode]     Prints the connections that have been made based on sniffing a .pcap file and its variants,

                                                             and also prints the number of requests between one IP and another, smth like: